gabrielcarfepro/gabrielcarfepro/README.md

 - 👀 I’m interested in ReactJS, React Native, Node and a little beat of IOT.

-- 🌱 I’m currently learning ReactJS, React Native, Node and IOT.
+- 🌱 I’m currently learning .NET/C# and Azure.

 - 📫 How to reach me: gabrielcarfepro@gmail.com / Linkedin: https://www.linkedin.com/in/gabrielcarfe/